Scalable Multi-Agent Reinforcement Learning for Residential Load Scheduling under Data Governance: MARL Framework in Cloud-Edge Environment under Data Governance

 \subsubsection{Distributed Critics}

-DACC adopted by existing cooperative multi-agent actor-critic approaches has a centralized critic to approximate the global value function of the joint policy, which requires the global state including all agents' local observations, although the decentralized execution is allowed after training.
-For privacy-preserving purposes, the proposed DADC approximates the global value function by the additive decomposition form,
+DACC adopted by existing cooperative multi-agent actor-critic algorithms has a centralized critic to approximate the global value function of the joint policy, which requires the global state including the local observations of all agents, although the decentralized execution is allowed after training.
+To ensure data governance, the proposed DADC decomposes the approximation of the global value function into two steps,

-where $V^i(\cdot;\phi^i):\mathcal{O}_i\rightarrow \mathcal{R}$ is the individual critic parameterized by $\phi^i$, and $\phi=\{\phi^i\}_{i=1}^n$.
-In this way, the calculation of the global value function only requires to collect the outputs of individual critics, and does not rely on the access to all agents' local observations.
-Moreover, this decomposed form enables the agent to implicitly learn credit assignment with the end-to-end training.